Shuyan0210611X/henrychen.github.io/about.md

 <h2 style="font-weight: 700;">News </h2>

-[April 2026] I am honored to accept a special-term university-level appointment as Guanghua Chair Professor (光华讲座教授) at the Southwestern University of Finance and Economics (SWUFE), Chengdu, China, for the period 2026–2029.</p>
+[April 2026] I am honored to accept a special-term university-level appointment as <strong> Guanghua Chair Professor (光华讲座教授) </strong>  at the Southwestern University of Finance and Economics (SWUFE), Chengdu, China, for the period 2026–2029.</p>

+<p>[March 2026] I am deeply honored to be the inaugural recipient of the
+<strong>Faculty Service Award</strong>
+for Academic Year 2024–25.</p>

 <p>[March 2026] I am pleased to share that my recent paper,
 <a href="/files/reform-2025-submission-Aug.pdf">